oysterpack/oysterpack-near-stake-token/README.md

 stake earnings.
 As staking rewards are earned, the STAKE token value increases.
 STAKE tokens appreciate in NEAR token value over time.

+STAKE token value is pegged to NEAR token value and stake earnings.
+As staking rewards are earned, the STAKE token value increases.
+In other words, STAKE tokens appreciate in NEAR token value over time.
+In addition, the contract provides the following yield boosting levers:
+1. the contract owner can share a percentage of the contract's gas rewards with STAKE user accounts to boost yield.
+When funds are staked, contract gas earning will be distributed to STAKE users by staking the NEAR funds into the staking pool, which increases the staked NEAR balance, which increases the STAKE token value.
+2. the contract supports collecting earnings from other contracts into the STAKE token contract.
+   The collected earnings are pooled with the STAKE Token contract gas earnings and distributed to the contract owner and user accounts.

 When redeeming STAKE tokens for NEAR, the STAKE token contract also helps to add liquidity for withdrawing your unstaked NEAR tokens (see below for more details)